codebam/glassapp/UNSTABLE/README.md

-If all unstable builds have been added to stable, please copy the latest stable to the unstable directory for development.
+If all unstable commits have been added to the stable build, please copy the latest stable to the unstable directory for development.

 ---